klamike/SimpleDualAscent/README.md

 > [!NOTE]
 > Since not all LPs can be bridged to the above form, SimpleDualAscent may raise errors upon `optimize!`, since we only check for finite bounds condition then.
 >
 > This may require users to reformulate their problem such that JuMP bridges it correctly.
-In general, it is good practice to define variables with upper/lower bounds, e.g. using `@variable(model, l ≤ x ≤ u)`, and using only equality constraints.
-If an inequality constraint is required, manually define a slack variable (with double-sided bounds) and reformulate manually so JuMP sees an equality constraint.
+In general, it is good practice to define variables with explicit upper/lower bounds, e.g. using `@variable(model, l ≤ x ≤ u)`.
->
-> Future versions of SimpleDualAscent may include some logic to deduce bounds for slack variables coming from bridges.

 ## Use with JuMP